Acxiom's (ACXM) CEO Scott Howe on Q3 2017 Results - Earnings Call Transcript

 Lauren Dillard

 Thank you, operator.
 Good afternoon and welcome.
 Thank you for joining us to discuss our fiscal 2017 third quarter results.
-With me today are Scott Howe, our CEO and Warren Jenson, our CFO.
+With me today are Scott Howe, our CEO; and Warren Jenson, our CFO.
 Today’s press release and this call may contain forward-looking statements that are subject to risks and uncertainties that could cause actual results to differ materially.
 For a detailed description of these risks, please read the Risk Factors sections of our public filings and the press release.

 Acxiom undertakes no obligation to release publicly any revisions to any of our forward-looking statements.
 A copy of our press release and financial schedules, including any reconciliation to non-GAAP financial measures is available at acxiom.com.
 Also during the call today, we will be referring to the slide-deck posted on our website.